Toronto DUI Lawyer

 It is your constitutional right to consult with a lawyer in Canada if you are arrested or detained.
 The police should also provide a 24-hour toll-free legal aid number for people who do not have an impaired driving lawyer but would like to get legal advice.

 However, the Supreme Court of Canada has determined when police make a roadside demand (when officers request for a breath sample for a screening device), you (the driver) have no right to consult counsel.
 If you don’t comply, you can be criminally charged.

-If the results of your roadside breath test will show “warn” or “fail,” officers can make you perform a breathalyzer test, which is typically done at a police station.
+If the results of your roadside breath test show “warn” or “fail,” officers can make you perform a breathalyzer test, which is typically done at a police station.
 At this point, before you take the test, police are required to inform you that you have the right to speak to a lawyer, and they must give you a reasonable amount to do so before they administer the test.
-You must also be allowed to talk with your lawyer in private, and you also have the right to choose your legal counsel.
+You must also be allowed to talk with your Toronto-based DUI lawyer in private, and you also have the right to choose your legal counsel.